schoelz-j/schoelz_feng_riddle_2020/README.md

 # schoelz_feng_riddle_2020
-code for pausing indices and metagene profiles
+example code for calculation of pausing indices and metagene profiles